How Copays and Deductibles Work

 How Copays, Deductibles, and Coinsurance Actually Work

 Copay: A fixed dollar amount you pay for specific services.
-A $30 copay means you pay $30 for that type of visit regardless of the actual cost.
+The average copay is approximately $26 for a primary care visit and $44 for a specialist visit, according to KFF survey data.
 Copays often apply to routine services like office visits and prescriptions.
 Some copays apply before the deductible; others only kick in after.

 Coinsurance: A percentage of costs you pay after meeting your deductible.
 If you have 20% coinsurance, you pay 20% of covered expenses and insurance pays 80%.
 Coinsurance applies to each service, meaning your portion varies with the service cost.

 Out-of-pocket maximum: The most you'll pay in a year for covered services.
 Once you hit this limit, insurance pays 100% of covered costs.
+For ACA-compliant plans, the out-of-pocket maximum is capped at $9,450 for an individual and $18,900 for a family in 2024, as set by CMS.
 Out-of-pocket maximums include deductibles, copays, and coinsurance but typically not premiums or out-of-network costs.

 How they interact: A typical scenario: you have a $2,000 deductible, $40 copays for office visits, 20% coinsurance for other services, and a $6,000 out-of-pocket max.
 You pay $40 per office visit regardless of deductible status.
 For other services, you pay 100% until you hit $2,000, then 20% until you've paid $6,000 total, then nothing.